-Site Study Area is from National Fitness Center site to Ginn Drive
+Site Study Area is from the National Fitness Center site to Ginn Drive.

 5-40 YEAR VISION PLAN

-There were concerns expressed by residents of the adjacent neighborhood of Martha Washington Heights about noise that could be generated by development in this area including the potential waterpark expansion being considered by the fitness club.
-An initial design feature that remained through the design process was the creation of landscaped buffer zones and a reduction of intensity of use toward the neighborhood edges.
-A concern related to the addition of higher density housing was both impact on neighborhood due to noise and reduced property values and on the capacity of the local school system in the event of family housing.
+There were concerns expressed by residents of the adjacent neighborhood of Martha Washington Heights about the noise that could be generated by development in this area including the potential waterpark expansion being considered by the fitness club.
+An initial design feature that remained through the design process was the creation of landscaped buffer zones and a reduction of the intensity of use toward the neighborhood edges.
+A concern related to the addition of higher-density housing was both impacts on neighborhood due to noise and reduced property values and on the capacity of the local school system in the event of family housing.

-Local developer Tommy Vann visited with the group and pointed out that access to greenways and walkable areas enhance property values.
-He also stated that 100 units is really the threshold for higher density housing to become practical.
-Mr. Vann suggested that mixed income rental is a difficult sell such that a more uniform population would be more marketable.
+Local developer Tommy Vann visited with the group and pointed out that access to greenways and walkable areas enhances property values.
+He also stated that 100 units are the threshold for higher-density housing to become practical.
+Mr. Vann suggested that mixed-income rental is a difficult sell such that a more uniform population would be more marketable.

 5-40 YEAR VISION PLAN